 - Stick to the rules of the retailer, for example, some retailers won’t accept glass or ceramic containers in case they are dropped and shatter.

 - Where your retailer doesn’t offer plastic ‘barrier’ bags for fruit and vegetables, that won’t be cooked before eating, take your own washable bag and, as always, thoroughly rinse the fruit and veggies under running water before use.
-If you do use a plastic produce bag remember that soft plastics can be recycled at RED facilities in many major supermarkets.

 - If you are purchasing hot food or taking a ‘doggy bag’ of leftovers home from a restaurant transport the food in an insulated bag and use or refrigerate within 2 hours.
 Make sure the container you use is suitable for reheating in the microwave or oven.
 Leftovers will last 2 to 3 days in the fridge and should be reheated to 75°C or using the microwave reheat auto function.